-Segregated cycling routes have been proposed for the comfort of less confident commuters, alongside footpaths, to cater for a dedicated approach to active transport.
-This will encourage children to cycle to school and for residents to actively use these routes, aligning with the site's sustainable vision.
+Dedicated cycling routes, separated for less confident commuters, will complement footpaths, promoting an active transport approach.
+This encourages both children cycling to school and residents to actively use these routes, aligning with the site's sustainable vision.
 The alignment of this residential street has been the subject of consultation with County Highways to ensure acceptability for the dual aims of removing HGV's from North Walsham (Para 11, Policy NW62/A), and creating a human scale, pedestrian and cycle oriented street at the heart of the development.